Why is bird needed?

 Associate University Librarian for Research and Educational Services, George Mason University; VP, Product Management, ProQuest; VP, Product Development and Management, LexisNexis; Chief, Reference and Instructional Services, Pennsylvania State University.

-Chat Reference Librarian; former Professor and Librarian, Delaware County Community College.
+Reference Librarian and former Professor, Delaware County Community College.

 Stacey Marien, MSLS, MBA